stereoIII6/fraxio_framework/WhitePaper.md

 ## NFT Games

+The NFT Gaming Space can utilize all types of digital interactive assets.
+Players Rank Health ...,  can all be stored and visualized by a PYE Token Levels, Items, Rankings all can be stored as PYE Asset and even display Real Time Game Data or Real Word Oracle Data.

 ## Collectibles

+Sports Tradingcards are a good example how Real world data can be utilized in Collectibles.
+The Player Image and stats can simply be pegged to Real World Oracle Sports Results Feeds of this very Player.
+It could as well display his latest post on social media.

+## Memes

 The Blockchain space has a deeply rooted Meme Culture attached to it.
 Some Memes are so Spot On that they are simply priceless.
 Memes are going to